erlandsson-tavelsas/iot-lnu/README.md

 ### Platforms and infrastructure

 The problem definition states that we need LoRaWAN® coverage at the countryside but also that we should share it with others so using a TTIG for this project is a no-brainer, especially as many of the vendors have such gateway in stock.
-TTIG is also naturally connected with the TTN so using The Things Stack (TTS) as backend is more about using what we already have.
+TTIG is also naturally connected with the TTN where the choice of The Things Stack (TTS) as backend is more about using what we already have.

 TTS is about to connect data using some standard communication or storage solution which makes it generic when it comes to connecting a device with an application.
 You can think of TTS as a middleware or service bus where you got access to many predefined configurations, *MQTT*, *Webhooks* but also vendor specific integrations for *Azure IoT Hub* and *AWS IoT* just to mention some.